s-adhithya/Ex.No.5/README.md

 # EXP 5: COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS AND EXPLAIN WITH VARIOUS TEST SCENARIOS

+## Aim:
-# Aim: To test and compare how different pattern models respond to various prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios.
+To test and compare how different pattern models respond to various prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios.
 Analyze the quality, accuracy, and depth of the generated responses

-### AI Tools Required:

-# Explanation:
+## Explanation:
 Define the Two Prompt Types:

 Write a basic Prompt: Clear, detailed, and structured prompts that give specific instructions or context to guide the model.